americanexpress/unify-jdocs/readme.md

    *                                                      If the type of the value specified in the path in the document does not match
    *                                                      If the path specified is not of array element type */
-  Double getArrayValueDouble(String path, String... vargs);
+  BigDecimal getArrayValueBigDecimal(String path, String... vargs);

   /**
    * Get the JSON string for the document in a compressed format